makeruniverse/docs/docs/studios/team-studio.md

-## A Teams Studio for your team to work agile
+# A Teams Studio to unlock agile teamwork